College Recruiting: How to Navigate the Process Successfully

 College Recruiting: How to Navigate the Process

-While much of this information is applicable to all athletic conferences, this article is specifically directed at students interested in college recruiting for the NCAA.
-The NCAA is the largest collegiate athletic governing body, composed of 3 divisions and over 1,000 universities.
-The NAIA and NJCAA have their own recruiting rules.
+While much of this information applies across athletic conferences, this guide focuses on students interested in college recruiting for the NCAA.
+The NCAA is the largest collegiate athletic governing body, made up of three divisions and more than 1,000 universities.
+The NAIA and NJCAA have their own recruiting structures and rules.

 Understanding the Recruiting Timeline